 The EPA and other health experts acknowledge that there is no safe level of lead in water.
 Therefore, Flint residents' progress in using lead pipes remains a concern, especially given their total lead exposure over many years.

 As the crisis unfolded, plenty of finger-pointing occurred over who was to blame and what went wrong.
-Critics of private water solutions have seized on Flint as an opportunity to advance their agenda without regard for facts.
+Critics of private water solutions have seized on Flint as an opportunity to advance their agenda, regardless of the facts.

 Flint is not far from what is happening in other parts of the world concerning water safety.
-Flint is one closer step toward the path toward the future.
+Flint is one step closer to the future.

 The Flint Water Crisis Lessons

-Decisions regarding disseminating natural water resources have cause-and-effect effects on public health.
-For example, the state government's decision to save money affected the water supply in Flint, Michigan, but it ended up spending more.
+Decisions regarding the dissemination of natural water resources have direct effects on public health.
+For example, the state government's decision to save money on water supply affected Flint, Michigan, but it ended up spending more.

-How can we identify and ethically handle public health concerns before they become crises, as displayed by this recent worst-case example from Flint?
+How can we identify and ethically address public health concerns before they become crises, as illustrated by the recent worst-case example in Flint?
 There are lessons we can learn from it.

 Not every economically sensible decision is financially sound.
-Although switching Flint’s water supply to the river was supposed to save the city approximately $5 million over two years, the water crisis costs created by this decision are currently estimated at $55 million.
+Although switching Flint’s water supply to the river was supposed to save the city approximately $5 million over 2 years, the water crisis costs resulting from this decision are currently estimated at $55 million.

-It is expected to climb as high as $1.5 billion, not including the longstanding health and psychological effects on Flint residents.
+It is expected to reach as high as $1.5 billion, excluding the longstanding health and psychological effects on Flint residents.

 Every economically suitable decision is not guaranteed to be economically sound.

-Although the switch from Detroit to Flint’s water supply was supposed to save the city $5 million over two years, the total expenditure was $55 million, and it was expected to climb as high as $1.5 billion.
+Although the switch from Detroit to Flint’s water supply was supposed to save the city $5 million over 2 years, the total expenditure was $55 million, and it was expected to reach $1.5 billion.

 This didn’t include the longstanding health and psychological effects on Flint residents.